niteshnic05/Avada-Accessible-Child-Theme/README.md

    - Clone or download this repository.
    - Upload the child theme to your WordPress site via the WordPress admin dashboard or using FTP.
    - Activate the Avada Accessible Child Theme from the Appearance > Themes section.
+   - **Also change the 'CSS Compiling Method' from Appearance > Theme Options > Performance > Dynamic CSS & JS > CSS Compiling Method to Database.**

 ## Usage